kubeflow/examples/natural-language-processing-with-disaster-tweets-kaggle-competition/ReadME.md

 # Objective
 <br>
-The aim of this project to correctly guide users through a tutorial of converting the https://www.kaggle.com/c/nlp-getting-started competition notebook into a Kubeflow pipeline.<br><br>
+The aim of this project is to correctly guide users through a tutorial of converting the https://www.kaggle.com/c/nlp-getting-started competition notebook into a Kubeflow pipeline.<br><br>
 There are 3 different ipynb files in this repo.
 The one ending with -orig is the original one from the competition, the one ending with -kpf uses vanilla kubeflow to create the pipeline and the one ending with -kale uses kale to build the kubeflow pipeline. <br>
 <br>